2025 Roadtrip MA-KY-IL-IA-SD-WY-CO then SD-MA

 - 700 miles

 - CO to the Black Hills of SD to celebrate wife’s birthday in Deadwood.
-Wild Bill Hickok was shot in Saloon No 10 with a pair of aces and pair of 8’s (all black) in hand.
+Wild Bill Hickok was shot in Saloon No 10 with a pair of aces and pair of 8’s (all black) in hand, now called “Dead Man’s Hand”.

 - Spend a few more days in SD.